wing5wong/artisan-whs-static/source/_extracurricular_activities/rugby.md

     name: Mrs L. Murphy
 extracurricular_area: Sport
 cost: "U14 fee $60.00 (approx).
 U15 fee $120 (approx).
-We are looking to take the U15 team to the Manawatu Comptetion this year (TBC).
+We are looking to take the U15 team to the Manawatu competition this year (TBC).
 1st XV & Girls Rugby fee $120 (approx) - play in Manawatu competition.  "
 ---
 Most year 9 students who are interested in Rugby play for one of the schools Junior teams.